jcblw/vsvg-paths/README.md

 ### Points types

-Very closely based off of (Path Data Spec)[http://www.w3.org/TR/SVG/paths.html#PathData].
+Very closely based off of [Path Data Spec](http://www.w3.org/TR/SVG/paths.html#PathData).
 Please referance there for more specifics of what points represent.

 - Move To: The first point in an array of points that has only a x and y value eg.
 ```json